 - Base unit/Outer Pot – stainless steel exterior that houses the heating element, control panel, and detachable power cord.

-- Power cord – the 3-prong detachable power cord is plugged into the back of the Instant Pot Duo.
-(Note: some models have attached power cords.)
+- Power cord – the 3-prong detachable power cord is plugged into the back of some models.
+Other models have a permanently attached cord.

 Instant Pot Lid

-- Lid Fin – placed in the lid fin slot of the base unit to prop the lid open (Note: Instant Pot Lux model does not have a lid fin slot)
+- Lid Fin is placed in the lid fin slot of the base unit to prop the lid open.

-- Float Valve – seals in the steam, allowing the Instant Pot to be pressurized.
+- Float Valve seals in the steam, pressurizing the Instant Pot.

 - Sealing Ring Rack – holds the sealing ring in place